iotaledger/goshimmer/docs/tutorials/wallet.md

 ## Initializing the wallet

-- Download the latest cli-wallet for the system of your choice from the [Goshimmer GitHub Releases](https://github.com/iotaledger/goshimmer/releases) page.
+- Download the latest cli-wallet for the system of your choice from the [GoShimmer GitHub Releases](https://github.com/iotaledger/goshimmer/releases) page.
 - If needed, make the downloaded binary executable (`chmod +x <downloaded-binary>` on linux).
 - For simplicity, we renamed the binary to `cli-wallet` in this tutorial.